The Invasion (professional wrestling): WCW's first strike; Start of The Invasion

-Addition of ECW: The Formation of The Alliance
+Addition of ECW; Formation of The Alliance

-On the July 9 episode of Raw Is War at Philips Arena in Atlanta, Georgia, Kane was scheduled to face Mike Awesome and Lance Storm in a handicap match.
+On the July 9 episode of Raw Is War at Philips Arena in Atlanta, Georgia, Kane was scheduled to face WCW's Mike Awesome and Lance Storm in a handicap match.
 Chris Jericho came out and offered to be Kane's partner, thus turning it into a tag team match.
-Near the end of the match, Jericho applied the Walls of Jericho on Lance Storm.
+Near the end of the match, Jericho applied the Walls of Jericho on Storm.
 As the move was being applied, however, Rob Van Dam and Tommy Dreamer ran through the audience and into the ring and started to beat on Kane and Jericho.
-In response, WWF wrestlers consisting of The Dudley Boyz, Tazz, Justin Credible, Rhyno, and Raven (all former ECW wrestlers) ran to the ring.
+In response, WWF wrestlers consisting of The Dudley Boyz, Tazz, Justin Credible, Rhyno, and Raven (all former Extreme Championship Wrestling (ECW) wrestlers) ran to the ring.
 After a brief stand-off, the WWF cavalry turned around and attacked Kane and Jericho.
 This prompted Paul Heyman to leave the announce table and enter the ring.
-After high-fiving the wrestlers, he announced that ECW has been brought into the Invasion.
-Heyman talked about how tired he was sitting beside Jim Ross and discussing WCW vs. WWF, stating that he felt that everyone had forgotten about ECW and announced, "This Invasion just got taken to the extreme!".
+After high-fiving the wrestlers, he announced that ECW was entering into the Invasion.
+Heyman talked about how tired he was sitting beside Jim Ross and discussing WCW versus WWF, stating that he felt that everyone had forgotten about ECW and announced, "This Invasion just got taken to the extreme!".

-Later during the night, Shane and Vince McMahon bumped into each other backstage.
+Later during the night, Shane and Mr. McMahon bumped into each other backstage.
 Shane told his father that ECW needed to be taken care of and pointed out that there were ten ECW wrestlers under Heyman's belt.
-He suggested that WWF and WCW field five wrestlers each to take out ECW; Vince agreed, but he stubbornly insisted that WCW would eventually meet its demise when all was said and done.
+He suggested that WWF and WCW field five wrestlers each to take out ECW; Mr. McMahon agreed, but he stubbornly insisted that WCW would eventually meet its demise when all was said and done.

 At the end of the night, the WCW wrestlers came into the ring, accompanied by Shane McMahon.
 The WWF wrestlers then came into the ring and, before ECW entered, the WCW and WWF wrestlers started to brawl.
 The WWF wrestlers cleared the ring, but then were stormed by the ECW wrestlers and taken out.
 The WCW wrestlers came into the ring, high-fived the ECW men and then dismantled the WWF wrestlers as Paul Heyman and Shane McMahon hugged in triumph.
-Upon seeing a stunned Vince McMahon asking what was going on, Shane admitted being responsible for all the events that just transpired and announced that ECW and WCW merged to form The Alliance – with Stephanie McMahon as ECW's new owner.
+Upon seeing a stunned Mr. McMahon asking what was going on, Shane admitted being responsible for all the events that just transpired and announced that ECW and WCW merged to form The Alliance – with Stephanie McMahon as ECW's new owner.